 This three-pronged approach addressed the interconnected threats of loss of biodiversity, erosion of socio-cultural values and systems that attend to biodiversity, poverty and emigration, and poor water management in the context of increasingly severe environmental change.

 - The biodiversity conservation and landscape component includes research on conservation status of plants and habitats, and on the impact of climate change; creation of herbaria, community nurseries and seed banks (for ex situ conservation); ecological monitoring and floristic surveys; conservation actions such as enrichment planting, species management plans and enhancement of agricultural practices; and research on sustainable land use practices, ecological impacts of community-based management and mechanisms for strengthening governance.

 - The agroecology and livelihoods component comprises establishment and management of community nurseries both for the production of useful and threatened plants and for in situ conservation and enrichment planting; marketing of, and value-adding for, useful plant species to ensure greater economic returns for households; and support for education, health and wellbeing at the household level.

 - The hydrology component works to enhance overall water management in High Atlas communities to secure clean domestic water provision, improved sanitation, and enhanced irrigation, which in turn ensures greater crop returns, livelihoods, and increased water flows to ecologically sensitive wild areas.

-All components are underwritten by an integrated participation, capacity-building and awareness-raising structure that ensures community ownership and sustainability of our overall High Atlas Cultural Landscapes Programme.
+All components, underwritten by an integrated participation, capacity-building and awareness-raising structure, ensured community ownership and sustainability of our overall High Atlas Cultural Landscapes Programme.